HellsJanitor/28-Alphas-Later/README.md

 Crops' growing time is double that of vanilla.

 Farming is reworked entirely.
 You need a hoe to till the ground to plant seeds.
 Use the hoe with fertiliser to upgrade the tilled ground (can be upgraded twice).
-Level one tilled ground yields 2 crop, level two (first fertilised level) yields 4 crops and level three (second fertilised level)  yields 6.
+Level one tilled ground yields 2 crops, level two (first fertilised level) yields 4 crops, and level three (second fertilised level)  yields 6.

 Farm Plots require fertiliser and nails to craft, are crafted in the workbench with a hammer,  and are the same fertile level as level 3 fertilised ground.

-Farmplots found in POI’s are no longer plantable.
+Farmplots found in POIs are no longer plantable.

-There is no harvest bonus for Living off the Land, instead, seeds cost less crops to make per level, and the amount of fertiliser required to make farmplots is reduced per level.
-Fertiliser is craftable in the cement mixer and chem station, and is in *some* trader stock.
+There is no harvest bonus for Living off the Land, instead, seeds cost fewer crops to make per level, and the amount of fertiliser required to make farmplots is reduced per level.
+Fertiliser is craftable in the cement mixer and chem station and is in *some* trader stock.

 Wild plants can be picked up - press ‘E’ by default to pick them up.
 Wild plants always give one crop, whether they’re picked up or “punched”.